-- Buzkashi was featured in Rambo III (1988) when Sylvester Stallone was actually seen playing the game.
+- Buzkashi was featured in Rambo III (1988) when Sylvester Stallone was actually seen playing the game (see photo below).

 - When the Taliban came to power in Afghanistan, they banned the game of Buzkashi.

 - In the 1940s, a group of men in Cleveland, Ohio introduced a version of the game in the United States.
 They called the game “Kav Kaz.”
-Unfortunately, this only lasted for less than a decade.
+It only lasted for less than a decade.